pavan-kaushal/synchronized-token-bucket/README.md

 - Demonstrates thread-safe usage of the token bucket

 ### `custom_queue_demo.py`
+- Python doesnt allow setting priorities for threads unlike Java, hence calling for this approach
 - Adds a `PriorityQueue` to handle tasks based on arrival time
 - Ensures fair execution in the order of task arrival
 - Useful when order and predictability are required